blaix/bddgen/README.markdown

     $ bddgen cucumber

-This will create a `features` skeleton, add the `cucumber` gem to your `Gemfile`, and set up your `Rakefile` with the following tasks:
+This will create a `features` directory with all the files you need to hit the ground running, add the `cucumber` gem to your `Gemfile`, and set up your `Rakefile` with the following tasks:

     rake features         # Run Cucumber features
     rake features:pretty  # Run Cucumber features with output in pretty format